 Green home improvement options seem to be multiplying lately, and it isn’t always clear how much you’re actually helping the planet and yourself with the choices you make.
-Just as “organic” and “healthy” are finding their way into every corner of the supermarket, building products and fixtures can easily be “greenwashed,” with their true value hidden behind big prices and even bigger claims.
+Just as “organic” and “healthy” are finding their way into every corner of the supermarket, building products and fixtures aimed at the green remodeling market can easily be “greenwashed,” with their true value hidden behind big prices and even bigger claims.

 Whether you’re looking to make a minor household improvement for energy savings or a major change in the name of sustainability, this Money Pit Guide to Green Remodeling steers you toward real opportunities for improved home air quality, low-impact design, reduced energy use and a more positive, caring relationship between your family and Mother Earth.
 It’s all about recognizing true efficiencies and sustainability, and choosing the exact shade of green you want your next project to be.